 “Try reducing input fields on guest checkout forms to the absolute minimum required.
 Avoid asking guests to confirm their email addresses by entering it twice.
 Also, use features such as an address finder to cut down input entry for addresses.” – Kunle Campbell

-6. Allow different payment methods
+9. Allow different payment methods

-7. Earn buyer’s trust
+10. Earn buyer’s trust

-You can do this by displaying trust seals and security badges, including a link to your terms and conditions page, showing the highlights of your refund policy, displaying short reviews etc. For example, icons like “30-Day Money Back Guarantee” can remove any hesitations a potential buyer might have.
+You can do this by displaying trust seals and security badges, including a link to your terms and conditions page, showing the highlights of your refund policy, displaying short reviews, etc. For example, icons like “30-Day Money Back Guarantee” can remove any hesitations a potential buyer might have.

 “Even if your site already has an SSL certificate and the information customers share with you is secure, they may not be too assured unless they can see some seals or symbols they trust.
 To reduce customer anxiety and assure them that their payment information will be safe with you, you need to add some trust symbols and/or guarantee statements on your checkout page.” – Shane Barker

-10. Show remaining steps
+11. Show remaining steps

-11. Don’t add unexpected costs to the total
+12. Don’t add unexpected costs to the total

-Be straightforward with your customers and showcase the final cost of the order (including shipping!) from the very beginning, even before the shopper initiates checkout, whether he is a returning client or a new one.
-You can either request him to enter the delivery country right in the cart or detect it automatically using localization, then calculate the total.
+Be straightforward with your customers and showcase the final cost of the order (including shipping) from the very beginning, even before the shopper initiates the checkout, whether they are a returning client or a new one.
+You can ask them to enter the delivery country right in the cart or detect it automatically using localization, then calculate the total.